Teddington railway station

-Teddington railway station is located in Teddington in the London Borough of Richmond upon Thames, in south west London, and is in Travelcard Zone 6.
+Teddington railway station is located in Teddington in the London Borough of Richmond upon Thames, in south west London, and is in London fare zone 6.
 It is 13 mi 54 chain down the line from London Waterloo.

 The station is operated by South Western Railway, as are all trains serving it.
 It was listed Grade II as of historic interest in 2012.

 Station layout

 There are two platforms joined by a footbridge near the north-western end of the station buildings.
-This footbridge has a barrier running its length so that it is usable either externally to provide access from Victoria Road to Station Road or internally to provide access between the platforms.
+This footbridge is usable either externally to provide access from Victoria Road to Station Road or internally to provide access between the platforms.
 A second footbridge exists south-east of the station between a footpath off Victoria Road and the point where Station Road becomes Cromwell Road.

-Service
+Services

-The typical off-peak service from the station is:
+All services at Teddington are operated by South Western Railway.

-6 trains per hour to London Waterloo, of which:
+The typical off-peak service in trains per hour is: